Part of the Master Guide

 Image

-The primary neurovascular bundle is located immediately medial and anterior to the FHL tendon at the level of the ankle joint.
-The tibial nerve is the most lateral structure within this bundle, placing it at highest risk if dissection strays medial to the FHL tendon.
+The most unforgiving aspect of posterior ankle anatomy is the proximity of the posterior tibial neurovascular bundle.
+Located immediately medial and superficial to the FHL tendon at the level of the ankle joint, this bundle contains the tibial nerve, the posterior tibial artery, and the accompanying venae comitantes.
+The tibial nerve is typically the most lateral structure within the bundle, placing it closest to the surgical field.

 Image